-Using E-logs, students will maintain a practicum journal that includes practicum goals and objectives, a description of practicum activities, an evaluation of practicum activities and completed hours.
-A course specific practicum log will be downloaded from E-logs and submitted to each D2L course at the end of each session/semester.
-The final, cumulative practicum log will be maintained in E Logs with a hard copy in each student's file.
+A course-specific practicum log will be downloaded from E-logs and submitted to each D2L course at the end of each session/semester.
+A hard copy of each student log is maintained in the student file.

-The NSG810, NSG811 and NSG812 practicum experience may include, but is not limited to:
+The NSG 810, NSG 811, and NSG 812 practicum experience may include, but is not limited to: